swarajb-778/Collaborito/docs/README.md

 - Run `npm test` before committing
 - Ensure all tests pass before creating pull requests
 - Follow the existing test patterns in the codebase

+## Code Style

+- Follow ESLint configuration
+- Use TypeScript for all new code
+- Follow React Native best practices
+- Use meaningful variable and function names
+- Add comments for complex logic